Time Management Activities For Employees

 Rules

-Separate participants in smaller groups.
+Separate participants into smaller groups.

 They hand out their lists to other participants and pass them on until they don’t know where their list is.